-My eighth graders are working, hopefully, on their talents Project which I chronicled in last night's entry.
+My eighth graders are working, hopefully, on their Talents Project, a tradition in our middle school Bible classes.
 This is about my own personal struggle with investments, from June 9, 2010.

 A little over two months ago, we settled our parents' estate and each sibling received a check.
 Mine was reduced by $2000 for LASIK surgery which my folks paid for seven years ago, my best investment ever.
 Without going into detail, the dispersal of funds made me wealthier than I have ever been which is saying little.
 At Christmas, I spoke with my nephew, Zach, a financial planner, about my finances and making my money work for me.
 Christian school teachers have no retirement fund to speak of and even though it's years away, I know I need to make some changes past simply depositing my salary into a checking account.
 So, my first step was opening a savings account, the first one in my name since I was in grade school.
 After six weeks of this lump sum racking up interest for me, I looked at my bank statement.
 In the interim, my inheritance had exploded by the incredible total of...38 cents.
 I knew intellectually interest rates are low but I had no idea there would be that little profit from my investment.
 Looks like I need to diversify!